 You might think that the angel's arrival would be comforting to them.
 But, invariably, the first words out of an angel's mouth are something like "Don't be afraid."
-I don't know about you, but that makes sense to me.
-I imagine that if an angel ever appeared to me, I too would be amazed and afraid.
+I don't know

 How can we be "raised with Christ"?
+Colossians 3:1